tabler/tabler/README.md

 <img src="https://tabler.github.io/assets/images/features/features-2.png" width="400" align="right" style="max-width: 50%">

-We’ve created this admin panel for everyone who wants to create any templates based on our ready components.
+We’ve created this admin panel for everyone who wants to create any template based on our ready components.
 Our mission is to deliver a user-friendly, clear and easy administration panel, that can be used by both, simple websites and sophisticated systems.
-The only requirement is a basic HTML and CSS knowledge—as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!
+The only requirement is a basic HTML and CSS knowledge, as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!

 * **Responsive:** With support for mobile, tablet and desktop it doesn’t matter what device you’re using.
 Tabler is responsive in all major browsers.
 * **Cross Browser:** Our theme works perfectly with: Latest Chrome, Firefox+, Latest Safari, Opera, Internet Explorer 10+ and mobile browsers.
 We’re working hard to support them.